basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 ```

 Since the `friends` list is a Java `Set`, we don't need to worry about
 duplicate usernames.

-With a conflict resolution strategy like this, it's more or less
+With a conflict resolution strategy like this, it's
-inevitable that a user will remove a friend from their friends list, and
+more or less inevitable that a user will remove a friend from their
-that that that friend will end up back on the list during a conflict
+friends list, and that that friend will end up back on the list during a
-resolution operation.
-While that's certainly not desirable, that is
+conflict resolution operation.
+While that's certainly not desirable,
-likely better than the alternative proposed in the first example, which
+that is likely better than the alternative proposed in the first
-means usernames being dropped from friends lists.
+example, which entails usernames being simply dropped from friends

-###
+lists.

+## Riak Data Types

+An important thing to always bear in mind when working with conflict
+resolution is that Riak offers a variety of [[Data Types]] that have
+specific conflict resolution mechanics built in.
+If you have data that
+can be modeled as a [[counter|Data Types#Counters]], [[set|Data
+Types#Sets]], or [[map|Data Types#Maps]], then you should seriously
+consider using those Data Types instead of creating your own
+application-side resolution logic.

+In the example above, we were dealing with conflict resolution within a
+set, in particular the `friends` list associated with each `User`
+object.
+The merge operation that we built to handle conflict resolution
+is analogous to the resolution logic that is built into Riak sets.
+For
+more information on how you could potentially replace the client-side
+resolution that we implemented above, see our [[tutorial on Riak
+sets|Using Data Types#Sets]].